dom0ng/pcileech-cardreader/README.md

 This is also detected by drvscan recently.
 Congratulations to Finland and all his innovative way of targetting rogue fpga.

-Recently, 3 evaders got banned.
+Recently, 3 evaders got banned in the latest wawe, they do have used this project.
 So consider this project as unsafe.

 # Donor device